ShowenPeng/ERC20TokenFaucet/README.md

   <li>Browserify;</li>
   <li>Tailwind.</li>
 </ul>
-In the project, Ethers is used for interacting with Web3 provider and handling the operations related to Kerry Token smart contract like:
+In the project, Ethers is used for interacting with Web3 provider and handling the operations related to TSUSD Token smart contract like:
 <ul>
   <li>retrieve ERC20 token name;</li>
   <li>retrieve balanceOf about signer;</li>
-  <li>transfer a unit of Kerry Token to the sender of transaction.</li>
+  <li>transfer a unit of TSUSD Token to the sender of transaction.</li>
 </ul>

-ERC20TokenProject uses different classes for handling the request given in, input from the user (such as: checking the user balance related to Kerry Token).
+ERC20TokenProject uses different classes for handling the request given in, input from the user (such as: checking the user balance related to TSUSD Token).
 For this scope, the other package used in the project is Browserify.
 This library, allows use Node. js-style modules that compile for use in the browser.
 This tool generates a file, which contract all the project modules, called ```bundle.js``` present in the folder called ```dist```. <br/><br/>

 to contract all the files (in this case Javascript) into a single file called